-Beginning with Frederick Muhlenberg in 1789 and stretching to Nancy Pelosi, the first female Speaker of the House, this new reference work provides unique coverage of this important political position.
-Presiding over the House of Representatives and second the United States presidential line of succession, this position has particular influence over US politics.
+Beginning with Frederick Muhlenberg in 1789 and stretching to Nancy Pelosi, the first female Speaker of the House, this new edition provides unique coverage of this important political position.
+Presiding over the House of Representatives and second in the United States presidential line of succession, this position has particular influence over U.S. politics.

-Biographies: Arranged by term of service, this important work offers thoughtfully-written biographies of each of the 54 Speakers of the House.
+- Biographies: Arranged by term of service, this important work offers thoughtfully-written biographies of each of the 54 Speakers of the House.
 Each biography details the Speaker’s political background, important events during their post and significant contributions to the position.
 Biographies cover personal history, early years in Congress, voting history, acceptance speech, legacy as Speaker and events after the Speakership.
 In addition, many biographies contain additional images of interest, including autographs, personal letters and photographs.
 New biographies added to this edition include John Boehner, Paul Ryan along with an updated biography of Nancy Pelosi, to include her second term as Speaker.

 - Years Served in Congress before Becoming Speaker